How To Become a Respiratory Therapist

 The U.S. Bureau of Labor indicated that the total number of Respiratory Therapists in the United States amounted to approximately 112,000 in 2010 and this number is expected to increase to about 143,000 by 2020 (an increase of nearly 30%.)

-What Qualities Makes the Best Respiratory Therapist
+What Qualities Makes the Best Therapist?

-If you are a person who enjoys working with people and helping those in need, becoming a Respiratory Therapist is definitely something to consider.
+If you are a person who enjoys working with people and helping those in need, becoming a therapist is definitely something to consider.
 The rapid rise over the last 20-years in lung related illnesses and diseases related to both acute and chronic issues has put a strain on the medical field, a field that is already in desperate need of highly trained individuals to provide respiratory care for a growing population.

-A Respritory Therapist is someone who is analytical in their thinking yet able to deal with patients utilizing the best interpersonal skills.
+An RT (Respiratory Therapist) is someone who is analytical in their thinking yet able to deal with patients utilizing the best interpersonal skills.
 One has to not only understand the underlying issues of the medical problems creating the patient’s respiratory issues, but also has to know the best way to interact with the patient to explain the problems and provide solutions that work.